center-for-threat-informed-defense/m3tid/docs/components/dm.rst

 This section outlines the components that have been identified for the Defensive Measures dimension as well as the levels within the components.
-These components and levels form the basis for assessing how threat informed an organization’s Defensive program is.
+These components and levels form the basis for assessing how threat informed an organization's Defensive program is.

 Foundational Security